 Content caching is a useful technique to increase the loading speed of a page.
-If the page has personalised content this technique doesn’t work.
-This is is because one user may receive another user’s personalised content which is insecure and undesirable.
+If the page has personalised content this technique doesn't work because one user may receive another user's personalised content which is insecure and undesirable.

 What is personalised content?

 Personalised content is content that is specific to a user.
 The most basic example would be a "Logout" link.
 This is because the page knows that you are logged in and that you may want to logout.

 Even though this is personal it's cacheable because we can have two groups of users: logged out and logged in users.
 In which case, we can serve the correct cached page to each group with a cookie check.

 1. The architecture becomes complex

 Using AJAX has a significant impact on architecture.

 - Is there one extra request for personalised content or multiple?

 - Do we serve it as JSON and then parse that on the client?

 - How do we organise partials?

 - At what point is personalised content not essential to the experience?

 2. Some people will have a broken experience

 This goes against Progressive Enhancement which in-turn goes against the spirit of the web.
 We shouldn't unnecessarily exclude people.

 3. Replacing browser behaviour degrades the experience

 Using AJAX to load content stops us using the inherent functionality browsers provide for free.
 This functionality is an intuitive aspect of the browsing experience.

 This includes displaying a loading indicator that accurately indicates the progress of the request.
 It also includes handling response and timeout errors.

 Using AJAX and content-caching like this, means at first the page is only half rendered.
 Then, sometime later, the personalised content is injected into the page.
 This is, at least a little jarring as the page fills in the gaps.

 We'll need to implement loading spinners, and hide content, and show the content perhaps with a transition.
 These things are often janky and they differ from site to site making for a low quality experience.